 The women decided to hold a meeting "for protest and discussion."
-Richard P. Hunt may have encouraged this decision, for family legend suggests that, practical Quaker that he was, he reminded them that "faith without works" brought few results.
+Richard P. Hunt may have encouraged this decision, for family legend suggests that, practical Quaker that he was, he reminded them that "faith without works is dead."
 The women decided to meet quickly, before Mott returned home to Philadelphia.
-Around the Hunts' tea table, they drafted a brief notice: ". . . ."
-Stanton herself probably took it to the offices of the Seneca County Courier in Seneca Falls, where it first appeared on Tuesday, July 11.
-Without that gathering of women, energized by Stanton around Jane Hunt's tea table, there would have been no Seneca Falls convention.
+Around the Hunts' tea table, they drafted a brief notice announcing, "A Convention to discuss the social, civic and religious condition and rights of Woman will be held in the Wesleyan Chapel at Seneca Falls, N. Y., on Wednesday and Thursday, the 19th and 20th of July. . . ."
+The notice was delivered to the offices of the Seneca County Courier in Seneca Falls, where it first appeared on Tuesday, July 11.
+Without that gathering of Quaker women who were experienced in the strategy and tactics of the abolition movement, energized by Stanton around Jane Hunt's tea table, there would have been no Seneca Falls convention.

 Richard P. Hunt died November 7, 1856, leaving Jane a widow with six children eighteen years old and younger.
 Jane C. Hunt continued the family's tradition of philanthropy when she gave to St. Paul's Episcopal Church the land for St. John's Chapel on the east side of Chapel Street in Waterloo.
 She lived in the family home until her own death while on a visit to her daughter in Chicago on November 28, 1889, aged 77.
 She was buried next to her husband in Maple Grove Cemetery in Waterloo.